NorskHelsenett/DevBlog/BlogPosts/Observability/WorkingLocallyRateLimitData/ObervabilityLocalScalingFluffy.md

 # Tail Sampling

 So what do we do?
 At the same place we learned about the existence of head sampling, we discover [tail sampling](https://opentelemetry.io/docs/concepts/sampling/#tail-sampling).
-Which should allow us to configure things locally so that while we generate the same amount of telemetry, thus not changing the codes behaviour and performance significantly, we don't neccessarily process all of the gathered data.
+Which should allow us to configure things locally so that while we generate the same amount of telemetry, thus not changing the codes behaviour and performance significantly, we don't necessarily process all of the gathered data.
 Perfect!

-This however means that we have to start tinkering with the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) piece of the telemetry pipeline.
+This however means that we must start tinkering with the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) piece of the telemetry pipeline.
 And because the chill simplicity of the just spinning up the LGTM image goes bye-bye, we might as well set up things a bit more properly, with running separate images for the different components.
 This also has the added bonus of that if one of them dies, like say Tempo receives too many traces for the RAM allocated by Docker, the rest should still work!

 So, in practice this means that we'll have to spin up 5 images, and create the configs for them: